AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 "Sure."
 I handed him a block, and we started building towers with blocks that spelled out the word 'monster.'

-Night after night, this is how we played
+Night after night, this is how we played.
+No names, and not even the same faces.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NTU5MTU5M119
+eyJoaXN0b3J5IjpbLTE5NTc4ODYzMTVdfQ==
 -->